History of Jamie Dimon in Timeline

 In 2009, Jamie Dimon was included in Time magazine's list of the world's 100 most influential people.

-On September 26, 2011, Jamie Dimon had a heated exchange with Mark Carney, the governor of the Bank of Canada, regarding Basel III financial regulations.
+On September 26, 2011, Jamie Dimon engaged in a heated exchange with Mark Carney, the governor of the Bank of Canada, over the Basel III regulations, which Dimon criticized as discriminatory against U.S. banks.

-During 2011 and 2012, Jamie Dimon served as chairman of the executive committee of The Business Council.
+In 2011, Jamie Dimon served on the executive committee of The Business Council, an organization of global CEOs.

 In 2011, Jamie Dimon was included in Time magazine's list of the world's 100 most influential people.

-In fiscal year 2011, Jamie Dimon received a $23 million pay package, making him the highest-paid bank CEO in the US.
+In fiscal year 2011, Jamie Dimon received a $23 million pay package from JPMorgan Chase, which was more than any other bank CEO in the US.

 May 10, 2012: $2 Billion Trading Loss